 When a variable is defined multiple times, the value of the variable is usually set to the highest precedent definition.
-One thing to note is that map variables are set to the highest precedent definition.
+One thing to note is that map variables are not set to the highest precedent definition.
 Instead the values of the map variable definitions are merged.
 All other variables are overridden by the highest precedent value.

 The order of precedence from lowest to highest is as follows: